Guide for Fescue Grass: Yearly Maintenance Program

 How to Care For Your Fescue Grass

 • Fescue Grass is a low-maintenance turf that requires little watering or fertilization.
-You will have to ensure a proper mowing, weeding, and disease control schedule throughout the year.
+However, you must ensure a proper mowing, weeding, and disease control schedule throughout the year.

 What is the Best Fertilizer for Fescue Grass?

-• A fertilizer that contains at least 5% nitrogen with a slow release formulation.
-It is best to perform a soil test to ensure the proper nutrients levels of your Fescue Grass is being met.
+• A fertilizer that contains at least 5% nitrogen with a slow-release formulation.
+It is best to perform a soil test to ensure the proper nutrient levels of your Fescue Grass are being met.

 Questions and Answers